Women's Gut Guide

 • 34% experience, increased gas and 29% suffer from stomach discomfort.

-• Despite this, only a fifth (22%) had tried eating more fermented foods or probiotics to help improve their gut health.
+• Despite this, only a fifth (22%) had tried eating more fermented foods to help improve their gut health.

 A less diverse gut microbiome can lead to microbial imbalance (aka gut dysbiosis), which can contribute to inflammation and weakening of the immune system.